philliphuang/dona/README.md

 The Donations API and Donations Component can be used with just the PostgreSQL and Flask App server running.

 To demo the merchant, recipient, or consumer portals, or the checkout demo, use the following steps:
-1. navigate to the directory of the React App (e.g. `cd merchant-portal`
+1. Navigate to the directory of the React App (e.g. `cd merchant-portal`
 2. Run `npm install`
 3. Run `npm start`